 Napa cabbage isn't your ordinary cabbage.
 This crispy and crunchy Asian vegetable can be easily confused for green cabbage, though it's longer and has an oval shape.
 Napa cabbage remains a popular staple in Asian recipes because of its distinct taste, similar to celery or bok choy.
 And if that isn't enough, napa cabbage is also considered healthier — with fewer calories and a little more protein than the regular cabbage you'd find on the produce shelf.

-From Asian recipes to quick topping ideas, here are 8 things to do with napa cabbage.
+From Asian recipes to quick topping ideas, here are eight things to do with napa cabbage.

 Warm up with a hearty bowl of napa cabbage soup.
 Add a few cups of chopped napa cabbage to your favorite vegetable, chicken or beef soup; it will give your soup a lot of body and for fewer calories than most other ingredients.

-Instead of using green cabbage, try some of the larger outer leaves of napa cabbage.
-Cut them in half and steam or boil them until they just turn soft and then fill with a mixture of cooked white rice and browned mild sausage or hamburger.
-Top with tomato sauce and bake until bubbly.
+Instead of using green cabbage, try some of the larger, outer leaves of napa cabbage.
+Cut them in half, steam or boil them until they just turn soft, and then fill with a mixture of cooked white rice and browned mild sausage or hamburger.
+Top with tomato sauce, and bake until bubbly.

-Kimchi is a spicy Korean side-dish, sort of like the hottest cole slaw you've ever eaten.
-Traditional kimchi can take several days to make.
-However, for a quick at-home version, combine a few cups of chopped napa cabbage, a tablespoon of sambal olek (an Eastern hot sauce), 3 tablespoons of rice wine vinegar, 4 sliced cloves of garlic, and a healthy pinch of salt.
-Stir well, chill overnight and then eat right out of the bowl!
+Kimchee is a spicy Korean side dish, sort of like the hottest coleslaw you've ever eaten.
+Traditional kimchee can take several days to make.
+However, for a quick at-home version, combine a few cups of chopped napa cabbage, a tablespoon of sambal oelek (an Eastern hot sauce), 3 tablespoons of rice wine vinegar, 4 sliced garlic cloves and a healthy pinch of salt.
+Stir well, chill overnight, and then eat right out of the bowl!

 And you'll see personalized content just for you whenever you click the My Feed .